-- The electronic record identifies your place and time of entry and departure with a specific number and your alien registration number.
+- The electronic record identifies your place and time of entry and departure with a specific number and your alien registration number. - Students can print their I-94 at https://i94.cbp.dhs.gov/I94/consent.html

 Important

 The Department of Homeland Security requires Juniata to keep records of the student passport, visa, I-20 or DS-2019, and I-94 documents.
 During the orientation period, the Center for International Education will ask you to bring these items to the office.
 You should also keep records of all these documents and keep all versions of the original I-20 or DS-2019 documents.